hashicorp/consul/website/source/docs/guides/consul-template.html.md

 ## Use Case: Consul KV

-In this first use case example, we will create a simple template that contains the HashiCorp address, run `consul-template`, add a value to Consul KV for HashiCorp's address, and finally view the rendered file.
+In this first use case example, we will render a template that pulls the HashiCorp address from Consul KV.
+To do this we will create a simple template that contains the HashiCorp address, run `consul-template`, add a value to Consul KV for HashiCorp's address, and finally view the rendered file.